How the Fan Voted Chart Works

 How the Chart Is Sorted:

-If two or more songs have the same number of Points, the ties will be broken as follows:
+If two or more songs on the same Level have the same number of Points on the chart OR two or more songs have the same number of votes during the voting, the tie will be broken as follows:

 How Songs Earn Points:

 Each vote a song receives gives it points equal to the Level it is on; songs on the Entry Level get 1 point per vote as well (there are less songs on Level 1, so Level 1 songs should be getting more votes than the Entry Level songs).
 Songs on Level 2 earn 2 points per votes, Level 3 earns 3 points per vote, and this repeats until songs on Level 10 earn 10 points per vote,